cornerstonejs/cornerstoneTools/docs/latest/index.md

 ### _Activating an added tool:_

-We call this setting the tool's [mode](anatomy-of-a-tool/index.md#modes).
+When a tool is added, it's default [mode](anatomy-of-a-tool/index.md#modes) is "disabled".
 When a tool's mode is "active", it can be used; if it has measurement data, that data can be created or interacted with.
 You can read more about changing a tool's mode in the [anatomy of a tool](anatomy-of-a-tool/index.md#modes) section of our docs.
+In this example, we change an added tool's mode to "active":

 ```js
 ...